stephenslab/dsc-wiki/development/finalized_terminology_and_extraction.md

 | xx | datamaker1 | 1000 | ash_hu |
 | xx | datamaker2 | 1000   |   ash_n |

-In fact `1` would be most difficult because my intension is to keep the `where` clause extremely flexible -- this means fully compatible with SQL so that we can harness as much SQL magic as possible.
+In fact `1` would be most difficult because my intention is to keep the `where` clause extremely flexible -- this means fully compatible with SQL so that we can harness as much SQL magic as possible.
 It would not be too bad for me to see this hybrid statement:

 ```sql
 select score_beta.mse, simulate, simulate.n, ash